nxadm/rakudo-pkg/README.md

 PRs are always welcome!
 Please add support for your favorite OS packages if not yet available on this repo.

-To add new packagin images, you'll need to:
+To add new packaging images, you'll need to:
 - start from an existing Dockerfile in bin.
 - the dockerfile should be named as:
     Dockerfile-pkgrakudo-<os>-<arch>-<version>, e.g: